DHCP

 Definition

-Dynamic Host Configuration Protocol - automatically assigns IP addresses to devices on a network.
-Like having an automated reception desk that gives each visitor a temporary ID badge.
+Dynamic Host Configuration Protocol - automatically assigns IP addresses to devices on a network, simplifying network management and connectivity.

 Related Terms